Sachin880699/Python-Interview-tutorial/README.md

 ## 🐍 Python Fundamentals

-- What are Python's key features?
-- What is the difference between Python 2 and Python 3?
 - How does Python handle memory management?

 - What are Python’s built-in data structures?
 - What are Python's built-in types?
 - What is the use of `zip()` function?